These headaches can happen after a spinal tap procedure or spinal anesthesia, and usually don’t require treatment.

-The doctor will ask questions about your headache and do a physical exam.
+The provider will ask questions about your headache and do a physical exam.
 Be sure to mention any recent procedures — particularly a spinal tap or spinal anesthesia.

-Sometimes the doctor will recommend magnetic resonance imaging (MRI) to rule out other causes of your headache.
-During the exam, a magnetic field and radio waves create cross-sectional images of your brain.
+Sometimes the provider will recommend magnetic resonance imaging (MRI) to rule out other causes of your headache.
+During the exam, a magnetic field and radio waves create cross-sectional images of the brain.

 Treatment for spinal headaches begins conservatively.
-Your doctor may recommend bed rest, caffeine and oral pain relievers.
+Your provider may recommend getting bed rest, drinking plenty of fluids, consuming caffeine and taking oral pain relievers.

-If you've recently had a spinal procedure and develop a headache that lasts 24 hours or longer, your doctor can help you determine the seriousness of your condition.
-Here's some information to help you get ready for your appointment and to know what to expect from your doctor.
+If you've recently had a spinal procedure and develop a headache that lasts 24 hours or longer, your provider can help you determine the seriousness of your condition.
+Here's some information to help you get ready for your appointment and to know what to expect from your provider.

-Preparing questions can help you make the most of your time with your doctor.
+Preparing questions can help you make the most of your time with your provider.
 For a spinal headache, questions you might ask include: